 and so on around the circle.

-If a player can not come up with an American Indian name, they miss their turn, but do not leave the game.
-After all the participants of the game have suggested their ideas, Player A is replaced by Player B and you start the second round.
+If a player cannot come up with an American Indian name, they miss their turn, but do not leave the game.
+After all the game participants have suggested their ideas, Player A is replaced by Player B and you start the second round.
 This time, it is Player C, whose turn to give the first American Indian name to Player B and so on.
-The game continues as long as all the children have got their American Indian names.
+The game continues around the circle as long as all the children have got their American Indian names.
 At the end of the activity, the number of points, accumulated by each participant during the whole competition, is counted up.
 The player, who gets the most points in total, becomes the winner of the game.